is4tomj/is4tomj-hugo/content/posts/0005-specificity-vs-breadth.md

 ---
-title: "Patent Drafting: Specificity vs Breadth"
+title: "Patent Drafting: Detailed and Broad"
 description: "Patents should be both clear and detailed with broad claims, but never vague."
 publishdate: "2016-11-01"
 draft: false